rackerlabs/technical-blog/_posts/2020-06-19-use-the-sap-hybris-cache-to-improve-application-performance.md

 - An ehCacheEntityCacheRegion.

-- An unlimited cache for type system region to keep all type system objects in memory.
+- An unlimited cache for the type system region to keep all type system objects in memory.
 This cache does not use an eviction policy.

 - A queryCacheRegion for search results.